-- 1. This Regulation may be cited as the University of Peradeniya, Sri Lanka, Regulation Number 488.10.1.2.1.1 and amendment for the Degree of Bachelor of the Science of Engineering Honours (BScEngHons) that will come into effect from 15/11/2023. - Subject to provisions of this Regulation, the Faculty Board of the Faculty of Engineering shall make appropriate Rules for the conduct of the Degree of Bachelor of the Science of Engineering Honours (hereinafter referred to as the Degree Programme) - The Degree Programme shall be of four academic years' duration and shall consist of a common first semester and seven semesters or equivalent in a field of specialisation as prescribed by this Regulation and the Rules hereunder. - 4.
-A candidate may be admitted to the Degree Programme if he/she - a. has been admitted as a student of the University under the Statutes of the University governing the admission of students to the University and - has thereafter followed to the satisfaction of the Senate the courses of study prescribed by this Regulation and the Rules hereunder. - 5.
-Contents, assessment strategies and credit values for each course in the Degree Programme shall be prescribed by the Faculty Board on approval of the Senate. - Courses shall be offered in semesters scheduled during the Degree Programme, and students shall register for courses they wish to follow each semester. - 7.
+- 2. Subject to provisions of this Regulation, the Faculty Board of the Faculty of Engineering shall make appropriate Rules for the conduct of the Degree of Bachelor of the Science of Engineering Honours (hereinafter referred to as the Degree Programme) - 3.
+The Degree Programme shall be of four academic years' duration and shall consist of a common first semester and seven semesters or equivalent in a field of specialisation as prescribed by this Regulation and the Rules hereunder. - 4.
+A candidate may be admitted to the Degree Programme if he/she - a. has been admitted as a student of the University under the Statutes of the University governing the admission of students to the University and - b. has thereafter followed to the satisfaction of the Senate the courses of study prescribed by this Regulation and the Rules hereunder. - 5.
+Contents, assessment strategies and credit values for each course in the Degree Programme shall be prescribed by the Faculty Board on approval of the Senate. - 6.
+Courses shall be offered in semesters scheduled during the Degree Programme, and students shall register for courses they wish to follow each semester. - 7.
 In order to obtain credits from a course, a student must follow the course satisfactorily and attain a minimum specified standard in the course evaluation as prescribed by Rules. - 8.
 The credit load (also known as the volume of learning) of a student in a semester should be, at most, a maximum number specified by the Rules. - 9.
 The Senate may prescribe courses and/or training, whether inside or outside the University, in addition to the courses specified by the Rules.
 A candidate shall not be deemed qualified for the Degree of Bachelor of the Science of Engineering Honours unless he/she has completed such courses and/or training to the satisfaction of the Senate.